bahtiyartan/troia/docs/datatypes.rst

 Data Types and Structures
 =======================

-Like any other language, TROIA has primitive and complex data types and structures.
+Like any other programming language, TROIA has primitive and complex data types and structures.

 Primitive Data Types